crazygovind/FRT-Project/README.md

 My imformation and my contact imformation is given in it.

 The "Online Blogging System" has been developed to override the problems prevailing in the practicing manual system.
+It may help collecting perfect management in details.
+In a very short time, the collection will be obvious, simple and sensible.
+It will help a person to know the management of passed year perfectly and vividly.